m-barthelemy/vpn-webauth/README.md

 ## Limitations
+Most of them only apply when using the VPN feature of this app.
 - The user identity reported by Strongswan **must** match the email reported by the web authentication.
 However, if the Strongswan identity is the first part of the email address (without @domain.tld), you can modify the `webauth-check.sh` script to add the domain.
 - If a user successfully authenticates using this app, someone else on the same local network would be able to reuse the web session, provided they have the user's Strongswan credentials.
 This by design, since the app matches a web auth with a Strongswan connection only using the Strongswan identity and the source IP address.
 - Since the web authentication has to happen before connecting to the VPN, is probably needs to be hosted in a less protected part of your environment.